Wilmington International Airport: Recent and future improvements

 Due to an increased number of passengers using the airport in recent years, Wilmington International Airport is undergoing many renovations and expansions.
 In 2008, the airport built a new terminal for use by U.S. Customs and Border Protection to process passengers from international flights.
 In 2006, it built a new Visual Approach Slope Indicator ILS for Runway 6/24.

 In 2006, the FAA Airport Improvement Program awarded Wilmington International Airport $10,526,342. $3 million was allocated to improve runway safety areas, and $7,526,342 was allocated to expand the airport's apron area, rehabilitate Runway 6/24, and rehabilitate Taxiways B, C, and E. Runway 6/24 had not been rehabilitated in more than 30 years.
 Rehabilitation of Runway 17/35 was completed in 2014, and the project was honored with the Ray Brown Airport Pavement Award, which recognizes the highest-quality U.S. airfield pavement produced each year.

 With passenger numbers continuing to grow rapidly, the airport began an $86 million terminal expansion project in 2018.
 The project is divided into three phases.
 Phase 1 reconstructed the TSA and DHS baggage screening facilities, and was largely unseen by passengers.
-Phase 1 began construction in the summer of 2018, and finished construction in April 2019.
+Phase 1 began construction in the summer of 2018 and completed in April 2019.
 Phase 2 expanded the ticketing areas and airport offices.
 Construction for Phase 2 began in April 2019 and was completed in summer 2020.
 Phase 3 involved renovating and expanding the concourse and TSA security checkpoint to include more gates and screening lanes.
 Phase 3 began in fall 2020 and was completed in fall 2023.

 Long-term plans for the airport include various projects on improving, expanding, and renovating infrastructure around the airport.
 In March 2023, a five-year Vision Plan was released which ranges from 2023 to 2027, and will cost around $165 million.
 A majority of the improvements will focus on the entrance and parking areas of the terminal, with construction of a 1,200-space parking deck, expansion of already-existing parking lots, and realignment of Airport Boulevard planned to be completed by 2027.
-Improvements to and a small expansion of the terminal are also included in the plan.
+A minor expansion of the terminal, as well as improvements to the existing building, are also included in the plan.
 The airport received a $4 million grant from the FAA, in February 2024, to partially fund the terminal access road/curb expansion and realignment project.
 In June 2023, construction was approved on a new parking lot with 950 spaces, costing around $4.6 million, and set to be completed in March 2024.
 Five months later in November, Parking Lot F was completed, which has space for 500 vehicles.